The advanced audio editor

 • Spoken intros & outros

-It can read your audio and speak it in another language.
+It reads your audio, speaks it in another language, and tells you what a producer would fix.
 That’s what turns an editor into a publishing tool.

 Transcribe → edit by meaning